 The thresholds were set: (i) on an absolute value basis; (ii) on a relative basis in the context of the investment universe; or (iii) using pass/fail scores.
 The Investment Adviser used reasonable proxy indicators sourced from third parties to address the current lack of data for certain PAI indicators.
-For example, owing to the absence of reliable and comparable data concerning gender pay gap, the Investment Adviser used an indicator provided by a third-party data vendor which measured controversies relating to discrimination and workforce diversity as a reasonable proxy.
+For example, owing to the absence of reliable and comparable data concerning exposure to activities negatively affecting biodiversity sensitive areas, the Investment Adviser used an indicator provided by a third-party data vendor which measured the extent to which companies were involved in controversies related to environmental issues and had adopted measures to mitigate biodiversity risk, as a reasonable proxy.
+These proxies were and will continue to be kept under review and were and will continue to be replaced by data from third-party data providers when the Investment Adviser determines that sufficiently reliable data has become available.

 The Investment Adviser generally conducted the PAI assessment at the issuer level.
 However, for certain investments the assessment was done at the security level in whole or in part.
 For instance, in the case of Sustainable Bonds, as defined above, the PAI indicators that were directly related to the sustainability factors targeted by the bond's use of proceeds were assessed at the security level, through the Investment Adviser's proprietary Sustainable Bond Evaluation Framework.
-As an example, where the Fund invested in a Green Bond issued by a utility company, where the proceeds were used to finance renewable energy projects contributing to avoiding GHG emissions, the Investment Adviser considered that the investment satisfied the PAI indicators related to GHG emissions and GHG intensity, even if the issuer had a negative overall assessment on those PAI indicators.
-Other PAI indicators that are unrelated to the Sustainable Bond's use of proceeds are still assessed at the issuer level.
+As an example, where the Fund invested in a Green Bond issued by a utility company, where the proceeds were used to finance renewable energy projects contributing to avoiding GHG emissions, the Investment Adviser considered that the investment satisfied the PAI indicators related to GHG emissions and GHG intensity, even if the issuer had a negative overall assessment on those PAI indicators.Other PAI indicators that are unrelated to the Sustainable Bond's use of proceeds are still assessed at the issuer level.